 - Intimidating you into accepting a lower settlement

-Before accepting any settlement or signing anything from the insurance company, you will need to know what your case is worth.
+Before accepting any settlement or signing anything from the insurance company, you need to know what your case is worth.
 That’s why it’s so advised to speak with an experienced burn injury lawyer before coming into any contact with the insurance company.

 Your lawyer can evaluate every way in which the accident has affected you—physically, financially, and emotionally.
 Then, they can determine what settlement you should receive based on your total damages (including future medical treatment).
 If the insurance company tries to offer you a lowball amount, your lawyer will be prepared to negotiate and fight for your rights.

 Pain and suffering damages are often higher in burn injury claims, since scarring, disfigurement, and other permanent effects of a burn can greatly impact your life.
-To learn more, reach out to a trusted burn injury lawyer in Sandy Springs as soon as possible.
+To learn more, reach out to a trusted personal injury lawyer in Sandy Springs as soon as possible.

-What About Burn Injuries at Work?
+What If You Suffered a Burn Injury at Work?

 Burn injuries are common in dangerous work settings.
 If you suffered a burn at work, your first step will typically be filing a workers’ compensation claim with your employer.
 Although there are exceptions, most injuries that happen at work must go through a workers’ comp claim, and our workers’ comp lawyers can help you with that.

 Sometimes, insurance companies will try to reject your initial claim or lowball you.
 Sometimes it’s hard to tell what to do for your claim.
 In any event, our workers’ comp attorneys in Sandy Springs can help make sure you get what you need.